 Built to be open and spacious, modular, C&C cages are by far the best type of guinea pig cage available.
 This option is sturdy, safe, easy to clean and provide a large environment that allows for easy access and extra cuddles.
 Truly, C&C cages are versatile in design – create whatever shape suits your space – and even top it off with a second floor or hay loft without taking up additional floor space in your home.

-If you’re considering this kind of cage but are not sure where to start, these might be a good choice:
+If you’re considering this kind of cage but are not sure where to start, these might be a good choice for you:

 Pet stores sell a grand assortment of cages labeled as perfectly suitable for guinea pigs.
-Unfortunately, the truth is, a lot of them don’t meet the minimum size requirement for even one cavy.
+Unfortunately, the truth is, a lot of them don’t meet the minimum size requirement.
 Steer clear of “starter home” cages – it’s usually code for something that’s cheaply made and way too small.

 While many store-bought commercial cages have neat little ledges, these extra pieces don’t count toward livable square footage.
 Sure, they make for handy places to hang water bottles, set-up hay wheels and keep food bowls, but it’s not actual “living space.”